lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

    <a href="../../../../../inputs/level3/water-adsorption-in-silica/Cracking/dilatedSiO.data" target="_blank">here</a>

 .. admonition:: Passivated silica
-    :class: dropdown
+    :class: info

     In ambient conditions, Some of the surface SiO2 atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms.
 For the sake of simplicity, we are not going to add surface hydrogen atoms here.

-    An example of procedure allowing for properly inserting hydrogen atoms is given in one exercise from this tutorial: :ref:`reactive-silicon-dioxide-label`.
+An example of procedure allowing for properly inserting hydrogen atoms is given as an exercise from this tutorial: :ref:`reactive-silicon-dioxide-label`.

 .. include:: ../../contact/supportme.rst